Introduction

 Companies should respond to alerts even if the execution was blocked.
 It is important to investigate what happened, how it occurred, how to prevent it and how to remove any remnants of the action/infection.
 In the cases we've seen, the LNK file was executed, but the execution of CMD.exe was blocked on most devices.
 All devices which have generated an alert were also isolated while we investigated how far the infection had spread.

-The following list of indicators can be used to prepare your detection systems for a similar attack.
+The following list of indicators can be used to prepare your detection systems for a similar attacks on their teams accounts.
 Please note that these indicators will change over time, relatively quickly.
 To copy hash values for all elements listed below, you can use this link.

 Sample HTTP network traffic of DarkGate: